Nuno Bettencourt: Other projects

 In November 2009, Bettencourt toured with singer Rihanna on her Last Girl on Earth Tour as lead guitarist, having appeared alongside her in several TV shows and other performances.
-He has since performed as Rihanna's lead guitarist on every subsequent tour, including her Loud (2010), 777 (2012) and Diamonds World (2013) tours.
+He has since performed as Rihanna's lead guitarist on subsequent tours, including her Loud (2010), 777 (2012) and Diamonds World (2013) tours.
+Tim Stewart (lead guitarist for Lady Gaga, and who also played for Suicidal Tendencies) took over for Bettencourt as lead guitarist for Rihanna on her ANTI tour 2016.

 In July 2011, Steel Panther reported to Loud magazine that Nuno would be "coming in to do something" on their then-upcoming release Balls Out.
 The collaboration resulted in the track "It Won't Suck Itself", which also featured Nickelback frontman Chad Kroeger.

 In April 2022, Bettencourt joined Julian Lennon on an acoustic cover of Julian's father John Lennon's hit "Imagine" to benefit Global Citizen's Stand Up For Ukraine.

 On February 12, 2023, Bettencourt performed at the Super Bowl LVII halftime show as part of Rihanna's backing band.

+On July 5, 2025, Bettencourt performed at the Ozzy Osbourne / Black Sabbath tribute show, Back to the Beginning.
+He performed nine songs with an array of musicians.
+The performance for "Changes," with Yungblud, Frankie Bello, Adam Wakeman and II from Sleep Token, won a Grammy Award for Best Rock Performance.

 Atlantis Entertainment

 In 2016, Bettencourt founded media production company Atlantis Entertainment (of which he is CEO) with Rene Rigal and Steven Schuurman.